mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Randomly sets the phase to one from the three parameter choices.
 NOTE: Use -1 to specify that if this param is picked to do nothing.
 Random is constant between actions within an event.
 So if you have a random Yell and a random Sound they will match up (ex: param2 with param2)
 NOTE 2: PLEASE NOTE THAT EACH OF THE PARAM VALUES ARE ACTUAL PHASE NUMBERS NOT THE INVERSE PHASE MASK VALUE.
-This is commonly used for Spellcasting NPC's who on Aggro may select at random a school of spells to use for the fight.
+This is commonly used for Spell casting NPC's who on Aggro may select at random a school of spells to use for the fight.
 Use this if you have up to 3 phases used, otherwise use Action 31 for more then 3 phases.

 31 = ACTION_T_RANDOM_PHASE_RANGE
 ---------------------------------